Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 Advanced-Data Integration and Transformation Capabilities

 Executing a successful migration project involves extracting data from the desired source, identifying quality issues and errors through profiling, and transforming it to follow the destination schema.
-A data management solution that offers connectivity to a wide range of heterogeneous sources, ETL, and data quality and transforms features restructures data for targeted delivery and ensures that the enterprises can execute complex migration projects and get maximum value from the migrated data.
+A data management solution that offers connectivity to a wide range of heterogeneous sources, ETL, data quality management, and data transformation features restructures data for targeted delivery and ensures that the enterprises can execute complex migration projects and get maximum value from the migrated data.

 Enhanced Connectivity